Agitatra/SerialMassMailer/Readme.md

 Two properties (${firstname} and ${surname}) get their values from the recipient line, the rest has to be stored in a Java properties files whose name is provided as the last parameter of the recipients line.
 For further reference example templates: "mail.txt", "to.txt", "friend.properties", "woman.properties", "madame.properties", "man.properties" and "sir.properties" are part of the project.

+CAVEAT: The local part of the recipients may unfortunately not contain international (i.e. UTF-8) characters.

 ## Required dependencies
 Dependencies are satisfied by the Maven POM, however if manual compilation is required the following libraries have to be provided.
 The application requires the following Java-archives: